 The Middle Ages is also known as Christendom due to the influence of the church and the development of Christian culture.

 Humanism and mythology did not go away during the Middle Ages; it always stood as a challenge to Christian thought.
 Biblical Christianity will always be in tension with the culture of the day.

-David Quine author of Let Us Highly Resolve says this: “According to (Frances) Schaeffer, St Aquinas and other Renaissance believers did what Classical Educators are doing today -- they "opened the door" to non-Christian thought in sch a way that it began to consume the authority of the Scripture.
-The result was not the Reformation.
-Historically, this decision would eventually lead to the Enligthenment -- a complete denial of Scripture.”
+David Quine author of Let Us Highly Resolve says this: “According to (Frances) Schaeffer, St Aquinas and other Renaissance believers did what Classical Educators are doing today -- they "opened the door" to non-Christian thought in such a way that it began to consume the authority of the Scripture.
+The result was the Reformation.
+Historically, this decision would eventually lead to the Enligtenment -- a complete denial of Scripture.”